D

 The Guest of Honour's Bedroom

-This bedroom was reserved for guests.
+This room was reserved for the couple’s most intimate guests.

-The fire place is adorned with yellow and turquoise blue majolicatiles, on which you can read the Arabic proverb : " Never throw a stone into the well from which you drink".
+The fireplace is adorned with yellow and turquoise majolica tiles.
+On the background of these tiles, one may read the Arabic proverb "Do not throw stones into the well from which you drink the water".

 The Chapel